Zizaco/confide/README.md

 If you want to make the username a required field you will have to [extend the `UserValidator`](#custom-user-validation) and overwrite the `$rules` attribute making the _"username"_ `required`.

+Also, don't forget to publish the config file and change `optional_username` to `false`

 __I receive a "Your account may not be confirmed" when trying to login__

 You need to confirm a newly created user _(by "reaching" its `confirm()` method)_, otherwise you can disable the confirmation as a requirement to login in in the config file _(see bellow)_.
 You can easly confirm an user manually using Laravel's `artisan tinker` tool.